CS 450 Homework 2

 The purpose of the following problems is to become familiar with the quote special form, and to learn to think recursively about lists and to use the list primitives of Scheme: cons, car and cdr.

 1. Write a Scheme procedure is-list? that tests to see if an object is or is not a list, according to the definition of a list in the Scheme language definition.
 (Where is this definition?
-OK, I'll tell you: it's on page 25, in Section 6.3.2, which is titled "Pairs and lists".
+OK, I'll tell you: it's on page 25 of the Revised Report, in Section 6.3.2, which is titled "Pairs and lists".
 It's the second paragraph in that section.)

 5. Exercise 2.23 (page 107).
 Call your procedure my-for-each.

-13. Define a procedure remove-val which takes two parameters: a value and a list.
-It returns a list which is the same as the original list with the first element of the given value deleted.
-If there is no such element, the original list is returned.
+10. Define a procedure remove-val which takes two parameters: a value and a list.
+It returns a list which is the same as the original list except that every element having the given value is deleted.
+If there are no such elements, the original list is returned.
 So for instance,

 (remove-val 3 '(4 5)) ==> (4 5)